 Fresh, wild caught salmon is best.

-milk because then the sauce is likely to break due to the lemon, and the sauce won’t thicken up as well.
+Do not substitute the heavy cream with half-and-half or milk because then the sauce is likely to break due to the lemon, and the sauce won’t thicken up as well.

 Leave a comment